FasterSpeeding/Privacy.py/README.md

 card = client.cards_create(
     card_type=privacy.schema.CardTypes,  # The card type.
     memo=str,  # An optional card name.
-    spend_limit=int,  # An optional spend limit in pennies. spend_limit_duration=privacy.schema.CardSpendLimitDurations,  # Optionally used to specify how long the spend limit lasts.
+    spend_limit=int,  # An optional spend limit (in pennies). spend_limit_duration=privacy.schema.CardSpendLimitDurations,  # Optional, used to set how long the spend limit lasts.
 )

 # Used to modify a card based on it's token and optional args.
 card = client.cards_modify(
-    token=str,  # The token of the card being modified. state=privacy.schema.CardStates,  # The optional new state of the card (cannot be reversed when set to `CLOSED`). memo=str,  # The optional new name of the card. spend_limit=int,  # The optional new spend limit for the card (in pennies). spend_limit_duration=privacy.schema.CardSpendLimitDurations,  # The optional new spend limit duration.
+    token=str,  # The token of the card being modified. state=privacy.schema.CardStates,  # Used to change the state of the card (cannot be reversed when set to `CLOSED`). memo=str,  # Used to change the name of the card. spend_limit=int,  # Used to change spend limit for the card (in pennies). spend_limit_duration=privacy.schema.CardSpendLimitDurations,  # Used to change how long the spend limit lasts.
 )
 # With this being mirrored by the following function on the Card object.
-card.update(*, **)  # Where the token used is from the card this is being called from.
+card.update(*, **)  # Where the token used is from the card this is attached to.

 # Used to get a hosted card UI.
 client.hoisted_card_ui_get(